jjmschofield/github-codeowners/README.md

 * Output ownership information of staged files
 * Outputs lots of lovely stats
 * Outputs handy formats for integrations (CSV and JSONL)
+* Validates that the provided owners are in the correct format for github

 ## Installation
 Install via npm globally then run